FappyMcFap/server_news/README.md

 Weapons:
 - Added Prop Exploder
 - Added Detective Defib
+- Dead Ringer was switched from slot 7 to 8

 ***Click "View" on the top right to see the raw data so you see purely text.***